 Preschool vision screening is routinely offered in primary care settings.
 However, estimates of preschool vision screening rates vary by age, location, and other population characteristics.
-Rates of screening children at age 3 are generally around 40 percent, 56-59 though an analysis of Alabama well-child checks found that only 12 percent of 3-year-olds were screened for vision problems.
-Rates of screening generally increase with the child's age.
-In a survey of pediatricians, 84 percent reported having begun screening before age 5 years (34% began at age 3), and 3 percent of the pediatricians began screening at 6 months.
-These rates appear to remain relatively unchanged since older surveys of pediatricians and family physicians.
-Caregiver reports of screening rates are roughly similar in the 2009-2010 Medical Expenditure Panel Survey (MEPS).
-In the 2009-2010 MEPS data, rates of screening varied by race and family income.
-Hispanic children were less likely than non-Hispanic children to have reported vision screening; children whose families earned ≥200 percent above the federal poverty level were more likely to have reported vision screening than those whose families had lower incomes.
-In 2010, the U.S. Department of Health and Human Services reported that 60 percent of children on Medicaid in nine states did not receive a vision screening.
+Rates of screening at age 3 years are generally around 40 percent,56-59 though an analysis of Alabama well-child visits found that only 12 percent of 3-year-olds were screened for vision problems.60 Rates of screening generally increase with the child's age.
+In a survey of pediatricians, 84 percent reported beginning screening before age 5 years (34% began at age 3 years), and 3 percent began screening at 6 months.61 These rates appear to remain relatively unchanged since older surveys of pediatricians and family physicians.^{59, 62} Caregiver reports of screening rates are roughly similar in the 2009-2010 Medical Expenditure Panel Survey.63 In the same data, rates of screening varied by race/ethnicity and family income.
+Hispanic children were less likely than non-Hispanic children to have reported vision screening; children whose families earned 200 percent or more above the federal poverty level were more likely to have reported vision screening than those whose families had lower incomes.63 In 2010, the U.S. Department of Health and Human Services reported that 60 percent of children covered by Medicaid in nine states did not receive a vision screening.64

 Typical components of screening include tests of ocular alignment, visual acuity, and stereoacuity.
-Measures of visual acuity are generally reported as Snellen (e.g., 20/20, 20/25, 20/30, 20/40, 20/50) or logarithm of the minimum angle of resolution (logMAR) scales (e.g., 0.00, 0.09, 0.18, 0.30, 0.40, respectively).
-In the United States, primary care practices vary in the specific tests used, who performs the screening, screening frequency, and the specific screening tests used.
-The most commonly used screening tests in primary care settings are visual acuity testing with charts (e.g., LEA Symbols®, HOTV) and ocular alignment testing with the cover-uncover test.
+Measures of visual acuity are generally reported as Snellen (e.g., 20/20, 20/25, 20/30, 20/40, and 20/50) or logarithm of the minimum angle of resolution (logMAR) scales (e.g., 0.00, 0.09, 0.18, 0.30, and 0.40, respectively).
+In the United States, primary care practices vary in the specific screening tests used, who performs the screening, and screening frequency.50 The most commonly used screening tests in primary care settings are visual acuity testing with charts (e.g., LEA Symbols, HOTV) and ocular alignment testing with the cover-uncover test.65

 Few recent estimates exist for the use of autorefractors and photoscreeners in clinical practice.
-In two surveys, fewer than 10 percent of pediatricians reported using autorefraction and/or photoscreening.
-However, at a single multispecialty group practice, the introduction of a photoscreener increased the rate of screening of 3-year-olds from 10 percent to 80 percent.
-Use has likely increased in recent years because major clinical practice guidelines now recommend photoscreening and handheld autorefraction as alternatives to other forms of screening for children 6 months or older; some mass community-based screening programs have implemented their use.
-Children who fail vision screening tests are typically referred for complete ophthalmological examination.
+In two surveys, fewer than 10 percent of pediatricians reported using autorefraction and/or photoscreening.^{59, 61} However, at a single multispecialty group practice, the introduction of a photoscreener increased the rate of screening among 3-year-olds from 10 to 80 percent.66 Use has likely increased in recent years because major clinical practice guidelines now recommend photoscreening and handheld autorefraction as alternatives to other forms of screening for children age 6 months or older; some mass community-based screening programs have implemented their use.63 Children who fail vision screening tests are typically referred for a complete ophthalmological examination.